 Photo from Habi Kadayawan Facebook Page

-Third-year BFA Fashion Design student Stephen Azarcon took home the Grand Prize for the Habi Kadayawan – Fashion Accessories Student Category during the final presentation and awarding ceremony held last August 9, 2019 at the Abreeza-Ayala Mall Activity Center.
+Second-year BFA Fashion Design student Stephen Azarcon took home the Grand Prize for the Habi Kadayawan – Fashion Accessories Student Category during the final presentation and awarding ceremony held last August 9, 2019 at the Abreeza-Ayala Mall Activity Center.

 Spearheaded by the Davao Fashion Design Council and now curated by the Artisanal Heritage Studies and Creative Enterprise Center (AHSCEC), Habi Kadayawan is a Fashion Accessories and Apparel Design competition that has been bringing Davao designers together for 3 years now as part of the Kadayawan festivities.
 This year marked a milestone as the competition went Mindanao-wide for the first time, in celebration of Davao’s collective identity with ancestral roots from across the island’s geographical divide.
 Submission had been opened to participants from Region 9,10,11,12, CARAGA Region, and the ARMM.